arackaf/micro-graphql-react/readme.md

 ## What's next

 * Allow HoC to specify custom mapping of the props, to avoid clashes.
-* Create some basic query caching (but without any material increase in this library's size)
 * Add a render prop API